ranser102/Hashicorp-Nomad/README.md

 # Experiment with Hashicorp Nomad and Consul

-This exmaple will launch Hashicorp Nomad and Consul on single node Nomad will act as server+client
+This exmaple will launch Hashicorp Nomad and Consul on single node.
+Nomad will act as server+client

 Traefik will serve as load balancer
 (Webapp.nomad is an exmaple for app running behind load balancer)

 Jenkins (with persistent volume) will be used as exmaple for job running on Nomad cluster

 ### Nomad